kayelet/docker-mysql-python/README.md

    will issue an error.
 7. Two SQL files cannot have the same RUN_ID.
 If found, an error will be issued.

-### SQLs run flow
-When running Python script main.py, the run flow is as follows:
-1. If table SQL_RUN_LOG does not exist, it will be created by running provided script sql_run_log_0.sql
-2. A record with SQL file name, its RUN_ID, status (SUCCESS or FAILURE), error (in case of FAILURE) and date are written after the run of each SQL file.
-3. The SQL files are run according to the last RUN_ID found in SQL_RUN_LOG table with status SUCCESS. example A: if scripts department_tab_10.sql, employee_tab_20.sql and department_tab_10.sql, employee_tab_20.sql passed successfully while employee_ins_30.sql failed, the next time main.py will run, the first SQL file to run with be with the smallest RUN_ID that is greater than 20.
-4. The main.py script will exit with error at the first FAILURE.
-Before exiting, a ROLLBACK will be executed for all file's statements.
-   ** Of course, rollback can be applied only for DML statements.

 ## Setup and run the Docker cluster
 (Docker-desktop installtion assumed)
 1. clone this repository to you directory path on your OS.